Research

 green grass with water droplets

-Bryophytes in the Earth system
+Bryophytes in the Earth System

 NPP in the Amundsen Sea

 Examining the interannual variability of net primary production in the Amundsen Sea.
-We are looking at the influence of upwelling circumploar deep water and the coastal current on net primary production in the Amundsen Polynya.
+We are looking at the influence of upwelling circumpolar deep water and the coastal current on net primary production in the Amundsen Polynya.